Skip to main content

 Browser Geolocation

-Written by Constantine
+Written by Serge

-Updated over a week ago
+Updated over 9 months ago

 Web browsers like Chrome offer the capability to detect a user's geolocation through an API.
 When a site requests access to geolocation data, the browser prompts the user to either grant or deny permission, storing the user's choice for future requests.
 This feature enables websites to tailor experiences based on the user's location, either by providing location-specific content or by enhancing user security.